Dorky-Robot/funcadelicjs/README.md

 ## How to Contribute 🤹

 We believe in the magic of collaboration!
-If you're a wizard, witch, or even a muggle with an idea, here's how you can join the `functional-js` carnival:
+If you're a wizard, witch, or even a muggle with an idea, here's how you can join the `funcadelic.js` carnival:

 1. **Fork and Clone**: Fork this repository and clone it to your local machine.
 Make sure you have the spell book (a.k.a. `package.json`) with you.
 2. **Branch Out**: Create a new branch for your enchanting feature or spellbinding fix.